ULHPC/tutorials/multiphysics/README.md

 As shown above, ABINIT itself can give details into how to tune input parameters for the dataset used.

-Edit the input file `si_kpt_band_fft` as per ABINIT's instructions, then re-run ABINIT.
+Edit the input file `si_kpt_band_fft.in` as per ABINIT's instructions, then re-run ABINIT.
 The following message will be shown, with a list of parameters that you will need to edit in `si_kpt_band_fft`.

        "Computing all possible proc distrib for this input with nproc less than      4"